opensearch-project/documentation-website/_data-prepper/log-analytics.md

 * `aws_region` - If you use Amazon OpenSearch Service with AWS signing, set this value to your region.
 # FluentBit

 You will have to run FluentBit in your service environment.
 You can find the installation guide of FluentBit [here](https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit).
-Please ensure that you can configure the [FluentBit http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to your Data Prepper Http Source.
+Ensure that you can configure the [FluentBit http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to your Data Prepper Http Source.
 Below is an example `fluent-bit.conf` that tails a log file named `test.log` and forwards it to a locally running Data Prepper's http source, which runs by default on port 2021.

 Note that you should adjust the file `path`, output `Host` and `Port` according to how and where you have FluentBit and Data Prepper running.

+## Example fluent-bit.conf without SSL and basic authentication enabled

 Example `fluent-bit.conf` without SSL and Basic Authentication enabled on the http source: